abaghela/functionjunction/README.md

 # functionjunction

-This package incudes functions I commonly use to wrangle and analyze data, particularly for genomic and sequencing data.
+This package incudes functions I commonly use to wrangle and analyze data, particularly genomic and sequencing data.